Episode 265

 I knew it was him.

-The coworker told police he didn't want to believe Joe would be capable of such a thing, but he wasn't sure because he knew Joe did hard drugs and at the time he was separated from his current wife.
+The coworker told police he didn't want to believe Joe would be capable of such a thing, but he wasn't sure because he knew Joe did hard drugs, and at the time, he was separated from his current wife.

-This coworker decided to call in so quickly because he thought of his own 11-year-old daughter and what he'd want his community to do if she were missing.
+This co-worker decided to call in so quickly because he thought of his own 11-year-old daughter and what he'd want his community to do if she were missing.
+Imagine if we all lived by that rule.

-The man in the CCTV footage, apparently easily recognized by his community, was wearing a a name tag on his mechanics uniform.
+The man in the CCTV footage, apparently easily recognized by his community, was wearing a name tag on his mechanics uniform.

 But the grainy resolution of the video footage made it difficult to decipher.
+Interestingly, NASA had software all the way back in 2004

-It was called Video Image Stabilization and Registration, or VISR for short.
+that was able to enhance grainy footage.
+It was called Video Image Stabilization and Registration, or VISOR for short.

-It was a million-dollar piece of software, almost as expensive as our new app.
+It was a million dollar piece of software, almost as expensive as our new app.

 But NASA offered it to law enforcement in this case.